 Creating metrics to gauge your successes isn’t about picking goals out of the air and working towards them—it’s about evaluating your resources, abilities and potential to ensure that you’re setting standards that are attainable, yet push the boundaries for positive growth.

-Metrics should always be straightforward and clearly designed.
-Good metrics will tell you three things: 1) your goal, 2) where you stand concerning your goal, and 3) areas that are surpassing or falling short of your expectations.
+Metrics should always be straightforward and clearly designed, and good metrics will tell you three things when they’re observed: 1) what your goal is, 2) where you stand in regards to your goal and 3) what areas are surpassing or falling short of your expectations.

 Why are metrics important?

-Metrics are important because they give insight into all facets of business—even those that are not specifically defined within the metrics that you set down.
+Metrics are important for a myriad of reasons because they give insight into all facets of business—even those that are not specifically defined within the metrics that you set down.
 Let’s take a look at a basic example:

 Your company has defined metrics for annual revenue and new client acquisition, which specify goals of $1.2 million in total revenue and 120 new clients over the fiscal year.
 After the first quarter of the year (three months), you evaluate your metrics to find that you’ve obtained $250,000 in revenue and have secured 35 new clients so far.
 By overlaying these figures with your metrics, you’re able to see that while you’re exceeding your projections for new client acquisition, you’re falling a bit short on your revenue goal.